What Are Closing Costs in Missouri?

 Key Insights

-- In Missouri, seller’s closing costs typically range from 2% to 5% of the home’s agreement value and cover different expenses.
+- In Missouri, the seller’s closing costs typically range from 2% to 5% of the home’s agreement value and cover different expenses.

-- Sellers usually pay for most closing costs, such as loan payoffs, taxes, and real estate expert commissions.
+- Sellers usually pay most closing costs, such as loan payoffs, taxes, and real estate expert commissions.

 - On average, closing costs range from 2% to 7% of the home’s value, often including realtor and discount broker commissions.